ElliotKillick/windows-vs-linux-loader-architecture/README.md

 ```cmd
 ba r4 @@C++(&((ntdll!_RTL_CRITICAL_SECTION *)@@(ntdll!LdrpDllNotificationLock))->LockCount)
 ```
 I tested placing a watchpoint on loader lock (`LdrpLoaderLock`).
-Doing this on a modern Windows loader won't tell you much because, as previously mentioned, it's the state, such as the `LDR_DDAG_NODE.State` or `TEB.LoadOwner` that the loader internally tests to make decisions.
+Doing this on a modern Windows loader won't tell you much because, as previously mentioned, it's the state, such as the `LDR_DDAG_NODE.State` or `LoadOwner` in `TEB.SameTebFlags` that the loader internally tests to make decisions.
 Setting this watchpoint myself during complex operations, I've never seen an occurrence of Windows using the `ntdll!RtlIsCriticalSectionLocked` or `ntdll!RtlIsCriticalSectionLockedByThread` functions to branch on the state of loader lock itself.

 ### Track Loader Events